SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%2012.JPG)

-Currently three providers are supported - "OpenAI", for which you have to register an [API account](https://openai.com) at OpenAI (it will need a little payment, but $5 will be enough for months of usage, believe me), "Azure", which will provide many models of OpenAI as well, and "GPT4ALL", which can be run locally (but unfortunately not side by side with a running simulator on todays hardware).
-Please not, that you **must** supply an API key for the "OpenAI" service, otherwise the coach will tell you all the time, that it is currently busy.
+Several providers are supported: For "OpenAI" you have to register an [API account](https://openai.com) at OpenAI (it will need a little payment, but $5 will be enough for months of usage, believe me).
+"Azure" will provide many models of OpenAI as well, but is normally not available to private persons.
+Almost similar is the provider for "Mistral AI", which uses the same HTTPS-based API connection.
+In any case, you **must** supply an API key for the service, otherwise the Coach will tell you all the time, that it is currently busy.

 For "GPT4All", no authentification is required, but you must enable the local API server in the settings.
 Please follow the instructions [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach#installation) to register with the different GPT providers and get access to your secret API key.

+Last, but not least, you can also use a local "LLM Runtime", which executes the LLM on your local PC.
+In this case, you have to supply a file path pointing to the model file in *GGUF* format.

+Please note, that "GPT4All" and "LLM Runtime" require a very powerful system and will also use a lot of resources on your GPU.
+So this will be no option in most cases (at least for the time being), especially when running it side by side to a running simulator.

 It is very important to choose the right LLM (aka large language model) for your coach.
 For "OpenAI", I recommend using "GPT 3.5 turbo".
 It is cheap (a typical conversation lasting around 30 minutes will cost not more than 2 cents), and it has very extensive knowledge about racing.
 Future extensions to the Driving Coach, especially telemetry data integration, might utilize the extended capabilities of "GPT 4", though.
 "GPT4All" provide a variety of different models from different sources.
 Therefore you will have to conduct some experiments, which model works best for you.